cageissler/cageissler.github.io/research.md

 ### Electromagnetic Articulography (EMA)

 One of my favorite experimental techniques, EMA provides a high degree of spatial and temporal precision of the movement of specific fleshpoints in the vocal tract.
-I first encountered EMA at Haskins Laboratories, and I joined my advisor Jason Shaw in setting up the EMA system at Yale?s Phonetics Lab, where I now work.
+I first encountered EMA at Haskins Laboratories, and I joined my advisor Jason Shaw in setting up the EMA system at Yale's Phonetics Lab, where I now work.
 Along with colleagues from the Yale Phonetics Lab, I have also helped consult with the EMA setup at the University of Delaware.
 EMA data features prominently in my dissertation and related research, where I have primarily used it to quantify the relative timing of vocal gestures.
 See my Publications page for several publications and presentations using EMA.

 ## Probabilistic Reduction